Unifex/docs.tokaido.io/pages/introduction.md

 The Tokaido CLI - `tok` - gives you access to launch, control, and destroy local dev environments with Docker.
 You can run multiple Tokaido environments simultaneously, one for each Drupal site you're working on.

-New Tokaido environments are launched easily with `tok init`.
+New Tokaido environments are launched easily with `tok up`.

 ## What's included